Skip to content

 Inbox placement rate measures the percentage of delivered emails that actually land in the inbox rather than spam, junk, or the Promotions tab.
 An inbox placement rate of 85 to 94% is considered good.

 You can have a 98% delivery rate and a 50% inbox placement rate.
 In that scenario, half your emails are technically “delivered” but sitting in spam where no one will ever see them.
+Industry data from 2025 shows that despite improving global authentication scores, only about 60% of “delivered” emails actually reach a visible inbox location.
+Roughly 36% are filtered to spam after being accepted at the SMTP level.

 Monitor both.
 Your ESP reports delivery rate.
 For inbox placement, you need tools like GlockApps, Validity’s Everest, or seed testing via mail-tester.com.